0xshikhar/zkgraph-2/README.md

-# zkGraph for Creating and Updating User KYC
+# zkGraph for Creating and Updating User

 > **_NOTE:_**  For the latest version, please check out [zkgraph-cli](https://github.com/hyperoracle/zkgraph-cli).